 Sara Goldrick-Rab, an author and expert on food and housing insecurity and the inequalities that exist throughout the higher education system, will provide a free, virtual presentation for the Boise State community at noon on Wednesday, Oct.
-7. Students, faculty, staff and members of the community can register for the presentation here by Oct.
-6. The stream allows for a maximum capacity of 1,000 viewers and it will not be recorded or archived.
+7. The stream will not be recorded or archived.

 Goldrick-Rab’s innovative research on higher education has led to four groundbreaking, highly-regarded national studies.
 She is a professor of higher education policy and sociology at Temple University and the founding director of the Hope Center for College, Community and Justice in Philadelphia.
 She also is the chief strategy officer for emergency aid at Edquity, a student financial success and emergency aid company.
 Additionally, she founded a nonprofit called Believe in Students that distributes emergency aid.